jopemachine/my-dev-env-mac/README.md

 # My dev-env configs for MacOS

-These are my miscellaneous config files.
+There are my miscellaneous config files under the `configs` folder.

+This document is part of my favorite tools.

 I wrote this because of saving and sharing my configs.

-This document is part of my awesome favorite tools.

 ```
                     'c.          igyubong@igyubong-ui-MacBookPro.local